nehab19/designPatternImages/README.md

-# It contains XMl diagram for design patterns
+# It contains XML diagram for design patterns